peppyeben/burrow-finance-assistant/README.md

-# 🚀 Burrow Finance Assistant: Your DeFi Co-pilot on NEAR 🚀
+# 🚀 Burrow/Rhea Finance Assistant: Your DeFi Co-pilot on NEAR 🚀

 ## Introduction

-The **Burrow Finance Assistant** is your AI-powered co-pilot for navigating and mastering **Burrow Finance** on the **NEAR blockchain**.
+The **Burrow/Rhea Finance Assistant** is your AI-powered co-pilot for navigating and mastering **Burrow Finance** on the **NEAR blockchain**.
 This assistant simplifies key DeFi operations, providing you with an intuitive way to manage your assets, understand your positions, and generate transactions with ease.

 [![Demo](https://img.shields.io/badge/Demo-Visit%20Demo-brightgreen)](https://youtube.com)
 [![Live URL](https://img.shields.io/badge/Live_URL-Bitte_Registry-red)](https://www.bitte.ai/agents/burrow-finance-assistant.vercel.app?prompt=Hey%2C%20what%20can%20you%20do%20for%20me%3F)